 Libraries are truly magical places.
-As a kid, one of my favourite activities was trooping off to the local library every week with my dad to borrow a stack of Agatha Christie’s.
+As a kid, one of my favourite activities was trooping off to the local library every week to borrow a stack of Agatha Christie’s.
 As an adult, discovering cosy reading nooks around the city has become an equally big interest.
 Thankfully, Sydney provides ample opportunity to escape into a world of books and away from the noise of the city.
 Whether you’re after a modern and snazzy ambience or something more classic and old-world, here are 9 of the finest libraries in Sydney that will make any bookworm weak in the knees.

 1. State Library of New South Wales